tigerchen52/LOVE/README.md

-# Imputing Out-of-Vocabulary Embedding with LOVE Makes Language Models Robust with Little Cost
+# Imputing Out-of-Vocabulary Embeddings with LOVE Makes Language Models Robust with Little Cost
+LOVE is accpeted by ACL22 main conference as a [long paper](https://arxiv.org/abs/2203.07860).
-This is a Pytorch implementation of our paper
+This is a Pytorch implementation of our paper.

 ## Environment setup
 Clone the repository and set up the environment via "requirements.txt".
 Here we use python3.6.